NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.7.2.markdown

 ### Noteworthy Bug Fixes and Features

 ## License Text
-For quite some time, Microsoft has included the NuGet packages for several popular open-source libraries as a part of the default templates for Web application projects in Visual Studio.
-JQuery is probably the most well-known example of this type of library.
+For quite some time, Microsoft has included the NuGet packages for several popular open-source libraries as a part of the default templates for Web application projects in Visual Studio. jQuery is probably the most well-known example of this type of library.
 Because of the support agreement associated with components that are delivered along with a product, the package's script file contains different license text than the script file found in the same package on the public nuget.org gallery.
-This difference in text can cause prevent package updates from proceeding as a result of the different license text blocks causing the script files to have different content hash values (and therefore to be treated as modified by NuGet).
+This difference in text can prevent package updates from proceeding as a result of the different license text blocks causing the script files to have different content hash values (and therefore to be treated as modified within the project).

 To mitigate this issue, NuGet 2.7.2 allows the script author to include the license text block within a specially marked section which looks as follows.